In today’s post. We’re going to discuss everything you need to know about commercial vehicle mobile DVR(mobile digital video recorder).

 What is Commercial Vehicle Mobile DVR Video System?

-Commercial vehicle mobile DVR system usually supports connection of 4-16 cameras(HD cameras or analog cameras) that aid drivers in doing their duties safely.
-These systems ensure the highest level of safety and security to a fleet.
+Commercial vehicle mobile DVR system with GPS tracking usually supports connection of 4-16 cameras(HD cameras or analog cameras) that aid drivers in doing their duties safely.
+These systems ensure the highest level of safety and security to a fleet, which save data into SD card, HDD or SSD.

 A mobile DVR system (digital video recorder) has been specially designed for applications in buses, trucks, taxi, trams, metro, ambulances and other private vehicles.